LogtalkDotOrg/logtalk3/examples/NOTES.md

 - `modules`
 	simple example of compiling Prolog modules as objects

+- `module_aliases`
+	simple examples illustrating the use of module aliases

 - `msglog`
 	example of using events and monitors for recording, replaying, and printing user messages